 The Bellingen Fine Music Festival’s acclaimed Music-By-Youth Project provides opportunities for local primary and high school music students to interact, learn and work with professional musicians and have public performances.
 Now in its 4th year the project is partially funded by Camp Creative in memory of Peter Nance, a founder member of the Festival.
 Music-By-Youth is an outstanding success.
 Having the opportunity to work with outstanding ensembles such as the Acacia Quartet has been an invaluable experience for the students involved.
 Those graduating have all done extremely well in music for the HSC, last year coming 3rd and 5th in New South Wales.
 Eighty per cent of the participating HSC students are now studying music across Australia.
 Lachlan Wilkins, for example, is now at the Brisbane Conservatorium under the tuition of Michele Walsh.

-The Acacia Quartet ensemble from Sydney will provide a String Instruments Workshop for primary school music students and for members of the Bellingen Youth Orchestra.
-Festival attendees are invited to attend to listen and watch this workshop.
-The Acacia Quartet will join the Bellingen Youth Orchestra in performance of the works they workshop in the Youth and Exuberance Opening Concert of the Bellingen Fine Music Festival in the Bellingen Memorial Hall on Friday 22nd September.
+The Acacia Quartet will again present string instrument workshops for primary school music students and for members of the Bellingen Youth Orchestra.
+Festival attendees are invited to attend to listen and watch these workshops.
+The Acacia Quartet will join the Bellingen Youth Orchestra in performance of the workshopped works in the Youth and Exuberance Opening Concert of the Festival.
+Renowned classical guitarist Karin Schaupp will be a guest performer with them.

 RECORDING/PERFORMANCE OF HSC STUDENT COMPOSITIONS

 in memory of Peter Nance